OLD-itdev161-fa2023/sherise-prusinski-p2/README.md

 back-end will provide the following REST APIs :
 1) POST
-1.1 /api/tasks       Adding a new task
+1.1 /api/tasks       Adding a new task <br>
-1.2 /api/login       To login as a user
+1.2 /api/login       To login as a user <br>
-1.3 /api/users       To register as a user
+1.3 /api/users       To register as a user <br>
 2) GET
-2.1 /api/tasks       Getting all tasks
+2.1 /api/tasks       Getting all tasks <br>
-2.2 /api/auth       To authenticate user and establish login session 2.3 /                To check if the back-end is up and running
+2.2 /api/auth       To authenticate user and establish login session <br>
+2.3 /                To check if the back-end is up and running
+3) DELETE
-3) DELETE /api/tasks/:id   Deleting a task with matching id
+3.1 /api/tasks/:id   Deleting a task with matching id <br>
+4) PUT
-4) PUT    /api/tasks/:id   Updating a task with the matching id
+4.1 /api/tasks/:id   Updating a task with the matching id <br>

 front-end will provide the web user-interface to use these back-end APIs as a user-friendly and intuitive ReactJS based web-application.